By Stratis Georgiou – a Concerned Orthodox Christian

 In my daily life, since making my way back to my Orthodox path, I try to speak or write with gentleness, as St. Paul, St. Nektarios, St. Paisios and St. Porphyrios, to name a few, counsel us to do.
 However, I fully acknowledge that am a struggling sinner and, as such, I often fall short of the ideal of being gentle.
 Here is my rationale for this: sometimes one must be direct to get the attention of those who can make a change.
 (I am not sure what, exactly, St. Nicholas was thinking when he slapped Arius but, it could have been this: enough is enough!)

-I will say that when speaking or writing about our beautiful, rich and true Orthodox Christian faith, my motivation is never to hurt but, rather, to shine a light on something that does not seem right to me so that my fellow brothers and sisters in Christ can think about the issue for themselves and be watchful for themselves and for their circle of influence (their spouses, their kids, their friends, their parishes).
+I will say that when speaking or writing about our beautiful, rich and true Orthodox Christian faith, my motivation is never to hurt but, rather, to shine a light on something that does not seem right to me so that my fellow brothers and sisters in Christ can think about the issue for themselves and be watchful for themselves and for their circle of influence (their spouses, their kids, their friends, and their parishes).

 In my view, we should not shy away from the marketplace of ideas … which, recently (i.e. in the last four years, especially), has been the target of censorship by the left.
 And, to be clear, I fully accept and welcome that the “marketplace” includes critiques and corrections, which I will accept with humility.
-Of course, I may choose to respond to a critique … once … but what I will not do is engage in what happens often in the comment section of social media platforms: repetitive arguments back and forth that go nowhere and detract from the original point of the article.
+Of course, I may choose to respond to a critique … once … but what I will not do is engage in what happens often in the comment sections of social media platforms: repetitive arguments back and forth that go nowhere and detract from the original point of the article.

 By all means, if you have a counterpoint to make about this article, please feel free to make it; likewise, I may choose to retort but beyond that, I will take the advice of Saint Paul (see below) to step away from further dialogue on the issue.